gather-ai/gather-ai.github.io/_posts/2022-10-04-domain-generalization-part-5.md

 <head><style>hr.solid {border-top: 1px solid #bbb;}</style></head>
 <body><hr class="solid"></body>

 This is the final part of my tutorial series on Domain Generalization (DG).
-Actually, there is another interesting approach to DG which is based on Meta-Learning.
+Actually, there is another interesting approach to DG which is based on [Meta-Learning](https://en.wikipedia.org/wiki/Meta_learning_(computer_science)).
 I might come back to this approach later.
 {: style="text-align: justify;"}

 ## References